brainlife/app-intersect-tract-roi/README.md

 ## Output

-The main outputs of this App is a 'track.tck' file, a folder called 'wma' containing selectect fibers accordingly to the and/not parameter
+The main outputs of this App is a 'wma' file containing selectect fibers accordingly to the and/not parameter

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.